edgedb/edgedb/docs/datamodel/primitives.rst

 ^^^^^^

 Like arrays, tuples are ordered sequences of primitive data.
 Unlike arrays, each element of a tuple can have a distinct type.
-Tuples elements can be *any type*, including primitives, objects, arrays, and other tuples.
+Tuple elements can be *any type*, including primitives, objects, arrays, and other tuples.

 .. code-block:: sdl